Sustainability

 The 1MWp rooftop solar array that powers TBY2, our premium facility which opened in 2022

 Our second facility, TBY2, is also a repurposed industrial site.
 Located nearby on Hawkfield Way, it was previously a gear manufacturing factory.
-Its buildings were transformed into a state-of-the-art, premium studio facility in 2022, following £13.5 million investment backed by the West of England Combined Authority.
+It was transformed into a state-of-the-art, premium studio facility in 2022, following £12 million investment from the West of England Combined Authority.

-The Bottle Yard and Bristol Film Office teams are committed to reducing the carbon output generated by activities on site at the Studios and filming on location around the city.
-It’s our aim to align the production sector’s activities with Bristol’s ambitious target to become carbon neutral by 2030; one-city-climate-strategy.pdf (www.bristolonecity.com).
+The Bottle Yard and Bristol Film Office are committed to reducing the carbon output generated by activities on site at TBYS and filming on location around the city, to align the production sector’s activities with Bristol’s ambitious target to become carbon neutral by 2030, as stated in Bristol’s One City Climate Strategy.

 The Bottle Yard Studios archive photo – Harvey’s Bristol Cream Sherry (image courtesy of www.bristolpast.co.uk)

-We established our Green Team in 2020 and developed a five year Environmental Action Plan which seeks to implement a number of de-carbonisation projects to our buildings and systems, as well as to assist clients to become more sustainable whilst working at TBYS and/or on location.
+Together, we established our Green Team in 2020 and developed a medium-term Sustainability Strategy and Action Plan which seeks to implement a number of de-carbonisation projects to TBYS’s buildings and systems, to assist clients to become more sustainable whilst working at TBYS and/or filming on location in Bristol, and in turn, to enable productions to be successful BAFTA albert accredited projects.

-As a UNESCO City of Film, Bristol is committed to fully integrating culture and creativity into local strategies and plans for sustainable city development.
-The Bristol UNESCO City of Film Action Plan 2021-25 commits Bristol’s film, TV and moving image sector to the delivery of the UN Sustainable Development Goals, with a specific focus on SDG 13 (Climate Action).
-Through Bristol Film Office, Bristol City Council oversees the successful delivery of the Bristol UNESCO City of Film Action Plan, leading collaborative sector action to tackle climate change.
+As a UNESCO City of Film (designated in 2017), Bristol is committed to fully integrating culture and creativity into local strategies and plans for sustainable city development.
+Bristol UNESCO City of Film represents the many organisations and businesses that make up Bristol’s diverse film, TV and moving image sector.
+The work of TBYS and BFO’s Green Team complements the Bristol UNESCO City of Film 2021-25 Action Plan, which commits the sector to the delivery of the UN Sustainable Development Goals with a specific focus on SDG 13 (Climate Action).

 Want to know more?
-Read our full Sustainability Statement here – or check out the headlines below.
+Read our full Sustainability Statement here – or check out some of the headlines below.

-TBY2, our premium second facility which opened in 2022, hosts a gigantic 1MWp rooftop solar array consisting of more than 2,000 photovoltaic panels.
-Funded by the Bristol Energy Cooperative, it’s the biggest community-owned solar rooftop array in the West of England and one of the largest of its kind in the UK, capable of generating enough energy to power 250 average Bristol households per year.
+TBY2, our premium second facility which opened in 2022, hosts a gigantic 1MWp rooftop solar array consisting of more than 2,300 photovoltaic panels.
+Funded by the Bristol Energy Cooperative, it’s believed to the biggest community-owned solar rooftop array in the UK, capable of generating enough energy to power 250 average households per year.
 Read more here.

 TBY2 rooftop solar array